quicwg/base-drafts/draft-ietf-quic-transport.md

 congestion control context and a single loss recovery context (as described in
 {{QUIC-RECOVERY}}) could be adequate.
-For instance, an endpoint might delay switching to a new congestion control context until it is confirmed that an old path is no longer needed (such as the case in {{off-path-forward}}).
+For instance, an endpoint might delay switching to a new congestion control context until it is confirmed that an old path is no longer needed (such as the case described in {{off-path-forward}}).

 A sender can make exceptions for probe packets so that their loss detection is independent and does not unduly cause the congestion controller to reduce its sending rate.
-An endpoint might set a separate timer when a PATH_CHALLENGE is sent, which is cancelled if the corresponding PATH_RESPONSE is received.
-If the timer fires before the PATH_RESPONSE is received, the endpoint might send a new PATH_CHALLENGE, and restart the timer for a longer period of time.
+An endpoint might set a separate timer when a PATH_CHALLENGE is sent, which is canceled if the corresponding PATH_RESPONSE is received.
+If the timer fires before the PATH_RESPONSE is received, the endpoint might send a new PATH_CHALLENGE and restart the timer for a longer period of time.
 This timer SHOULD be set as described in {{Section 6.2.1 of QUIC-RECOVERY}} and MUST NOT be more aggressive.